Who is Mike Boateng? Meet the Love Island Winter 2020 candidate - Mash Viral

 What is Mike’s ideal first date?

 “A nice dinner and good conversations.
-I’m pretty old-fashioned, I also like to go for a walk where we can chat and get to know each other. “
+I am quite old-fashioned, I also like to go for walks where we can chat and get to know each other. “

 What is Mike’s worst habit?